porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/start-designing/start-designing.md

-# 🚦 STATUS: TO BE REFINED (WORK IN PROGRESS)

 # Start Designing

-The Porsche UI Kit enables designers to create outstanding digital Porsche

-enables designers to create beautiful designs by using the prebuild Sketch Library resources, styles and templates.
+The Porsche UI Kit enables designers to create outstanding digital designs by using the prebuild Sketch Library resources, styles and layout templates.

 ## Sketch Library